SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "I… love…"

-"You…"
+"And I love you."
 Applejack sighed and laid in silence staring at Fluttershy.
-Why was she able to tell her crush she loved her while asleep but had so much trouble while she was awake?
+Why could she tell her crush she loved her while asleep but have so much trouble while she was awake?
 "Fluttershy?"

 "Apple…"